wcook1/Lab_7/README.md

     ```console
     git clone --recursive https://github.com/ENRE467/Lab_7.git
     ```
-You don't need to repeat this step for subsequent lab sessions if the repository is already cloned.
+    Skip step 3 if the repository is already cloned.

 4. Navigate to the `Lab_7/src` directory in your folder using cd command.